Cesarf17/CoverageTesting/Readme.md

 Note: you can use other IDEs like Visual Studio Code instead of Eclipse.

-### JUnit Test Methods Writing and Executing and Fault fixing
+### Write and execute JUnit Test Methods and fix the found faults.

 1. Launch Git Bash and navigate to the directory where you want to work on your project.